FamilySearch/GEDCOM.io/_pages/tag-def/MARC.md

 specification:
   - Marriage contract
-  - A Family Event.
-See also FAMILY_EVENT_STRUCTURE.
+  - A [Family Event].
+See also `FAMILY_EVENT_STRUCTURE`.
   - marriage contract
   - Recording a formal agreement of marriage, including the prenuptial agreement in which marriage partners reach agreement about the property rights of 1 or both, securing property to their children.

 label: 'Marriage contract'